jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 _"Cinderella, you can't try on the glass slipper, because I'm the mother, and I say only my daughters can be a princess."_
 _"Cinderella, your pain is invalid, do what you're told to do."_

-We can't understand a word of oak tree, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions in their quest to harvest resources and procreate.
-Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons like racism, sexism, elitism, and other bullshit about why we shouldn't reach for them told by antagoinsts like the stepmother who don't have to admit evolution has toppled the technological power structure that gave them their edge.
+We can't understand a word of oak tree, dolphine, or any other creatures communication, yet we understand their evolution because we only listen to their actions.
+Because we can understand human language, the natural selection of tools is a confusing mess of real stories about magical new tools and fake reasons like racism, sexism, elitism, and other bullshit about why some people shouldn't reach for them told by antagoinsts like the stepmother who don't have to admit evolution has toppled the technological power structure that gave them their edge.

 Today, our society's huge Industral Age ideological echo chambers exist to fight evolution.

-And they won't stop getting bigger or nastier because, like it did with biological lifeforms so many times before, evolution has entered a new chapter in the story of Life.
+And they won't stop getting in the way because, like it did with biological lifeforms so many times before, evolution has entered a new chapter in the story of Life.
 This one is called the Internet Age.

 ## Old Age, Ladder Climb, Final Frontier

 In 55 BC, the Roman general Julius Caesar had a problem.
-German barbarians kept raiding his prosperous territory from across the large Rhine river.
+German barbarians kept raiding his prosperous territory from across the Rhine river.
 Caesar defeated the Germans in battle, but that's why the Germans avoid fighting him.
 Instead the barbarians used small boats to raid Roman villages in the night.

 So, to protect his society, Caesar had to defeat an enemy that wouldn't fight him.